Minty Chocolate Mousse

 I started my search by looking for ancient recipes using aphrodisiacs created by the Greeks.
 After all, back in the day, the Greeks were known to be the world’s wisest lovers.
-Of course they indulged in the same everyday aphrodisiacs that we are all so familiar with: oysters, red wine, chocolate, figs, honey, truffles …..
+Of course, they indulged in the same everyday aphrodisiacs that we are all so familiar with: oysters, red wine, chocolate, figs, honey, truffles …..
 What about the unforgotten aphrodisiacs?
-Pineapple, rosemary, mustard, carrots and mint; the step-children of aphrodisiacs.
+Pineapple, rosemary, mustard, carrots, and mint; the step-children of aphrodisiacs.
 Yes, mint!
-Alexander the Great forbid his soldiers from drinking mint tea before battle, as he wanted them to make war, not love.
+Alexander the Great forbid his soldiers from drinking mint tea before the battle, as he wanted them to make war, not love.
 Persephone, the wife of Pluto, turned the innocent and dainty nymph Mente into greenery as Pluto found her scent to be too irresistible.
-They say the secret to passion is to combine two aphrodisiacs; for you I have made this sultry chocolate mousse that has been tainted with slightly floral but sweet mint.
+They say the secret to passion is to combine two aphrodisiacs; for you, I have made this sultry chocolate mousse that has been tainted with slightly floral but sweet mint.
 The perfect Valentine indulgence for you.

 Chocolate Mouse Components